Visual Perception via Learning in an Open World

 Overview

 Visual perception is indispensable for numerous applications, spanning transportation, healthcare, security, commerce, entertainment, and interdisciplinary research.
 Visual perception algorithms developed in a closed-world setup often generalize poorly to the real open-world, which contains situations that are never-before-seen, dynamic, vast, and unpredictable.
-This requires visual perception algorithms to be developed for the open-world, to address its complexities such as recognizing unknown objects, debiasing imbalanced data distributions, leveraging multimodal signals, efficient few-shot learning, etc. Moreover, today's most powerful visual perception models are pretrained in an open-world, e.g., training them on web-scale data consisting of images, langauges and so on.
+This requires visual perception algorithms to be developed for the open-world, to address its complexities such as recognizing unknown objects, debiasing imbalanced data distributions, leveraging multimodal signals, efficient few-shot learning, etc. Moreover, today's most powerful visual perception models are pretrained in an open world, e.g., training them on web-scale data consisting of images, langauges and so on.
 We are in the best era to study Visual Perception via Learning in an Open World (VPLOW).
 Therefore, we are inviting you to our VPLOW workshop, where multiple speakers and challenge competitions will cover a variety of topics of VPLOW.
 We hope our workshop stimulates fruitful discussions.

-You might be interested in our previous workshops:
+You might be interested in our previous workshops at CVPR'23, CVPR'22, CVPR'21, etc.

 Topics